Beating the heat at Disneyland

 Soarin’- Indoor ride with line mostly shaded or indoors.

-Grizzly River Rapids- Water ride.
+Grizzly River Run- Water ride.
 You will get wet!

 Shows are a great way to beat the heat at Disneyland!
-They offer you a chance to get out of the sun and recharge a bit.
+They offer you a chance to get out of the sun and recharge.

 Disneyland

-Mickey and the Magical Map- My favorite show at Disneyland!
-It’s 23 minutes long and completly shaded with plenty of seating.
+Tale of the Lion King- A fun show that’s completely shaded with plenty of seating.
 Check your app for showtimes.

 Fantasy Faire Theater- Show rotates between Beauty and the Beast and Tangled.
-25 minutes long and completly shaded.
+Twenty-five minutes long and completely shaded.
 Seating is limited.
 Check your app for showtimes.

 California Adventure